mahbodnr/PyRemote/README.md

 # PyRemote
-Send yourself notifications from your python code to your Telegram account go to https://t.me/PyRemoteBot to het or change your unique 'user_id'
+Send yourself notifications from your python code to your Telegram account go to https://t.me/PyRemoteBot to het or change your unique `user_id`

 ## Example:
 Send yourself a notification when your code finished running: